Health & Safety

 Changing technology has affected CWA members greatly- in some instances advantageously, but in others disadvantageously.
 Frequently, the employer that installs new technology does so under the guise of progress to increase worker productivity and efficiency.
 Quite often, employers purchase and implement equipment without informing the Union and with little concern for the safety and health of their employees.

 In some instances, new technology has improved member working conditions, but, in others, new technology has produced several detrimental effects.
-One particular device--the computer/visual display terminal -- has, in part, resulted in increased worker productivity and efficiency, but often with a corresponding development of occupational safety and health problems.
+One particular device-the computer- has, in part, resulted in increased worker productivity and efficiency, but often with a corresponding development of occupational safety and health problems.